NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

          R

       If you do this, you might have to take a few extra steps to show the graphics produced by R. First, check if plotting works by trying ``plot(1:10)`` in the R terminal.
 If you see the plot, you are good to start the tutorial.
 If not and you are on Mac; install and open `Xquartz  <https://www.xquartz.org>`_ on your Mac before ssh-ing to rackham.
-If you are on a PC, follow the instructions on `this website <https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=280461906>`_ (under the section "Alternate methods using OS-soecific tools").
+If you are on a PC and using MobaXterm, make sure that X11 forwarding is enabled.

    Next, run the R commands by copying them from this website into the Rstudio terminal or R terminal and pressing *Enter*.